 “I promise,” Rebecca said.
 She grabbed Catrin and Owen’s hands and ran into the bushes.
 They barely made it before the Proctor and his men thundered into camp.

-The Proctor immediately cast a Binding Spell on Kathlea to keep her from using her Rainbow Magic to help her husband.
+The Proctor immediately cast a Binding Spell on Kathlea to keep her from using her Rainbow Magic to help her husband as he fought the Proctor’s guards.
 Rebecca could see the bubble of magic over her mother push outward as Kathlea tried to break through it.
 Hidden in a hollow in the brush with her hands covering the mouths of her brother and sister, she watched in terror as her father fought the guardsmen who came with the Proctor.

 Catrin whimpered.
 “Hush!”
 Rebecca breathed and the children obediently stilled.

 The Proctor had brought ten guards with him.
-Maxton fought like a tiger to reach him, slaying all but four before an unlucky strike brought him down.
+Maxton fought like a demon to reach him, slaying all but four of his guards before an unlucky strike brought him down.
 Kathlea screamed.